 COVID-19 Effects on Estate Planning

-The unpredictability of the COVID-19 pandemic has forced many clients to consider the ‘what if’ situations that were previously avoided.
+The unpredictability and effects of COVID-19 on wills has forced many clients to consider the ‘what if’ situations that were previously avoided.
 As a result, we have seen a surge of interest in either the preparation of estate plans from scratch or updating documents currently in place.

 COVID-19 requires many to isolate, quarantine or in the worst case, receive treatment for the virus.
 Practically, this poses many challenges especially from an estate planning perspective.